Deeper Smart Sonar Pro+ vs FishHunter 3D Head to Head

 As if it was not enough that the finder gives you 3-dimensional mapping capabilities, the FishHunter 3D is also slightly less expensive as of this writing and comes with more useful features/ accessories such as 10 hours of battery life, an LED light with a cover (for night fishing) and a waterproof smartphone case/armband.

-That’s not to say the PRO+ isn’t a worthwhile investment, as it also offers solid all-around performance and boasts a comprehensive bathymetric mapping system that delivers high-quality maps that will only enhance your fishing accuracy.
-Also, its smaller size/weight and longer Wi-Fi reach make it a smart choice for those who plan on strictly fishing from shore.
+That’s not to say the PRO+ isn’t an exceptional portable fishfinder because it is.
+It offers solid all-around performance and boasts a comprehensive bathymetric mapping system that delivers high-quality maps that will only enhance your fishing accuracy.
+In addition, the Deeper’s smaller size/weight and longer range Wi-Fi reach make it a great choice for those who plan on strictly fishing from shore.

 FishHunter was acquired in August of this year by Navico, the parent company of Lowrance.
 Lowrance is probably the most recognized name in fishing and boating electronics in the world, so going forward I think we can expect some exciting innovations to the FishHunter line, as well as much better product and customer support.